Christchurch mosque shooting suspect changes plea to guilty

 The court did not immediately set a date for when sentencing on the charges will take place.

-Tarrant entered his plea over audio-visual link to a scaled-down hearing in Christchurch High Court.
+Tarrant entered his plea over an audio-visual link to a scaled-down hearing in Christchurch High Court.

 New Zealand is currently on lockdown due to the coronavirus pandemic and so the hearing was closed to the public and no victims were invited to attend.
 Imam Gamal Fouda of Masjid Al Noor and Imam Alabi Lateef from Linwood Islamic Centre were asked to witness the proceedings.